bj-study/CAB403-Systems-Programming/src/week_12/file-systems.md

 or writing to a file, the current operation location can be kept as a per-process current-file-positio pointer.
 Both the read and write operations use this same pointer, saving space and reducing system complexity.
-- **Repositioning within a file.
-The current-file-position pointer of the open file is repositioned to a given value.
+- **Repositioning within a file**: The current-file-position pointer of the open file is repositioned to a given value.
 Repositioning within a file need not involve any actual I/O. This file operation is also known as a file seek.
 - **Deleting a file**: To delete a file, we search the directory for the named